 Plastic Furniture: Wash with three tablespoons of powdered laundry detergent (or oxygenated bleach such as OxyClean) mixed in a gallon of warm water.
 If you've got a persistent stain, try a baking soda + water paste or a magic eraser- but avoid using bleach.
 If you've exhausted all methods and your furniture still isn't clean, you might want to consider a fresh coat of paint.

-Wood Furniture: If you haven't covered it or stored it inside somewhere, then it's probably faded and/or dirty.
-Try some mild soap and a sponge with a scrubby green side to get some of the grime off.
+Wood Furniture: If you haven't covered it or stored it indoors, there's a good chance it's faded, dry, and dirty.
+Try a mild oil-based soap and a sponge with a scrubby green side to get some of the grime off.
 If it's teak, make sure you've dried it thoroughly and then add some teak oil to add shine and depth to the grain of the wood.

-1 quart warm water and 1 tablespoon borax and let it sit on the fabric for a couple of minutes.
-Then wipe, rinse (a hose is useful) and allow to dry in the sun.
-Once it's dry try spraying it with scotchgard to protect it through the summer.
+Cushions: Mix a solution of 1 teaspoon dishwashing detergent, 1 quart warm water, and 1 tablespoon borax and let it sit on the fabric for a couple of minutes.
+Wipe, rinse with your hose, and allow to dry in the sun.

 Aluminum: Use diluted dish soap and scrub with a sponge, being sure not to scratch the surface!
 To remove existing scratches, try using Soft Scrub.
 Rinse well with a hose.

 Wrought Iron: Use diluted dishwashing detergent to wash and rinse off with a hose.
 If it has started to rust, sand it down and seal with spray paint, or consider having it powder coated.